Bunsen Burner Uses and Safety Tips

 Conclusion

 Bunsen burner is one of the universally accepted laboratory equipment that needs to be understood by all students who hail from any level of chemistry learning.
-Whatever the level of learning how to use the Bunsen Burner is very critical.
+Whatever the level of learning how to use the burner is very critical.
 Every piece of modern laboratory equipment is modernized for industrial and scientific advancement.